Sound Fountain

 Reviews in Record Magazines

 Dutch record monthly "Luister...!" refused to review the MMS releases when they were only available to members of the "Klassieke Luisterkring" (Classical Listening Circle) which issued a monthly magazine "De Kring" which was in fact a small 8 page booklet.
 It listed the records on offer accompanied by "reviews" written by the MMS sales department.
-If the records would have been positively reviewed in magazines, it would have been mere advertising for MMS by urging the reader to subscribe and give MMS an advantage over regular record labels.
+If the records would have been positively reviewed in magazines, it would have been mere advertising for MMS by urging the reader to subscribe to the club.
+That would give MMS an advantage over regular record labels.

 Selection

-Every month a list of records was sent to each and every member of the club who could chose recordings from.
-Then these records were sent to the member's home and even then members were allowed to return some or all of the records offered.
+Every month a list of records was sent to each and every member of the club who could chose the recordings he or she was interested in.
+Then these records were sent to the member's home and even then members were allowed to return some or even all of the records offered.
 Only if over a longer period of time no records had been bought, MMS would cancel a membership.
 The small magazine featured also a few world music titles.
-Also jazz recordings were offered from time to time.
+Also jazz recordings were offered from time to time, issued on the Jazztone label.

 The Opera Society